CEFA Early Learning Framework Supports Lifelong Learning

 Brain Development between ages 1—5 is the most critical time

-Some of the most dramatic physical changes that occur between 1 and 5 are in the brain.
+Some of the most dramatic physical changes that occur between ages 1—5 are in the brain.
 During these years, children undergo a period of rapid neural growth called synaptic blooming.
 The formation of thousands of new connections takes place, and a child’s brain overproduces synapses as it rapidly develops.
 The more experiences a child has during these ages, and the more they learn, the more of these neural connections take hold.
 This is followed by a gradual period of selective pruning, where all the extra synapses created in the early years that have not found connections are eliminated.

 The foundational reading and writing skills that develop from birth to age five have a clear and consistently strong relationship with later conventional literacy skills.
 Children’s early phonological awareness—that is, their ability to distinguish among sounds within auditory language—can also predict later literacy achievement.